jarnoux/mojito-pipeline/BLOG.md

 > Notice how the `<body>` tag is not closed.

 **Step 3.** The backends start responding with the requested data.
-As soon as a mojit gets the data it needs from the backend, it is rendered with it on the front-end and a script tag is _flushed as soon as possible_ to the client, something like:
+Everytime a mojit gets the data it needs from the backend, it is rendered with it on the front-end and a script tag is flushed as soon as possible to the client.
+Something like:

 ```html
     <script>